comunica/Article-ISWC2018-Demo/content/introduction.md

 On the other hand, if all sources are data dumps they all have to be downloaded and parsed client-side.
 But what if some sources are SPARQL endpoints and some are data dumps?

-To this end we created a modular Linked Data client called Comunica.
+To this end we created a modular Linked Data client called [Comunica](cite:cites comunica).
-In our ISWC2018 paper we describe how this client can easily be extended to support a variety of sources and algorithms.
+In our ISWC 2018 article we describe how this client can easily be extended to support a variety of sources and algorithms.
 This allows everyone to quickly set up a federated SPARQL client without having to worry about the sources,